jvgomez/fast_methods/README.md

 When using Ubuntu, you should install Boost libraries (tested with 1.55+):

     sudo apt-get install libboost-all-dev

-## Documentation

-To build latest the documentation:

-    $ cd doc
-    $ doxygen

-Go into the HTML folder and open index.html

-You will find more documentation in [our wiki](https://github.com/jvgomez/fastmarching/wiki)

 ## Building the code
 To build the code: